cisagov/GMU-CYSE-Capstone-2020-21/README.md

 ### 2.0 Objectives

 Anomaly detection analysis is the subject of the proposed project.
-The desired deliverable is an integrated product that includes
+The desired deliverable is an integrated product that includes:
- 1. algorithm for analyzing relevant data,
+ 1. Algorithm for analyzing relevant data,
  2. dashboard for visualization of the analytic results,
  3. modeling documentation and user manual,
  4. technical demo of the integrated capability.